 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a group of symptoms that occur when you drink alcohol daily and suddenly stop drinking.
-It can begin within 5 hours of your last drink and gets worse over 2 to 3 days.
+is a group of symptoms that occur when you drink alcohol daily and suddenly stop.
 Withdrawal may also happen if you suddenly reduce the amount of alcohol that you normally drink.

 - Fever, sweating, shakiness, and a fast heartbeat